anpaul7/nuodb-operator/documentation/installation-prerequisites/README.md

 * 5 GB disk for Admin pods
 * 20 GB disk for Storage Manager(SM) pods

+Please use these configurations as a guideline for a minimal configuration when you create your cluster.
+To run larger SQL workloads using the included YCSB sample application, adjust node CPU and Memory upwards as required.
+To determine resources used, monitor your NuoDB database process resource consumption using the NuoDB Insights visual monitoring tool.

-**NOTE** When deploying NuoDB using Docker Desktop Kubernetes:
+**NOTE:** When deploying NuoDB in **Docker Desktop Kubernetes**:
-1. You may already have Docker Desktop installed wtih a Kubernetes version greater than v1.15.
+1. You may already have Docker Desktop installed with a Kubernetes version greater than v1.15.
 The NuoDB Operator requires Kubernetes v1.14 or v1.15.
 The latest Kubernetes 1.15 version in Docker Desktop is available in Docker Desktop v2.2.0.5 located [here](https://docs.docker.com/docker-for-windows/release-notes/#docker-desktop-community-2205).
 2. Configure Docker with at least 4 CPUs and 6 GB of Memory.
 To configure these settings, select from the Docker pull-down menu (Preferences --> Resources Tab).

-Please use these configurations as a guideline for a minimal configuration when you create your cluster.
-To run larger SQL workloads using the included YCSB sample application, adjust node CPU and Memory upwards as required.
-To determine resources used, monitor your NuoDB database process resource consumption using the NuoDB Insights visual monitoring tool.

 ## 2. Download the latest NuoDB Operator release zip file from the [Releases](https://github.com/nuodb/nuodb-operator/releases) tab and unzip
 For example, in your home or working directory, run: